Students graduate from Texas school where shooting killed 10

 Salutatorian Bailee Dobson speaks at the Santa Fe High School graduation ceremony Friday, June 1, 2018, in Santa Fe, Texas.
 More than 300 seniors at the Southeast Texas high school have received their diplomas ... more

-SANTA FE, Texas (AP) — More than 300 seniors at a Texas high school have received their diplomas with the memory of a deadly mass shooting on campus still fresh in their minds.
+SANTA FE, Texas (AP) — In the sweltering twilight on their school's football field, 328 seniors at a Southeast Texas high school received their diplomas Friday with memories of a deadly mass shooting fresh in their minds.

-The Santa Fe High School seniors gathered at twilight in the 83-degree heat and 76 percent humidity on the artificial-turf football field to become the school's first to graduate since May 18, when two substitute teachers and eight fellow students were killed in a mass shooting.
+The Santa Fe High School seniors gathered in the 83-degree heat and 76 percent humidity on the artificial-turf field to become the school's first to graduate since two substitute teachers and eight fellow students died in a mass shooting May 18.
 A 17-year-old student identified as the shooter is being held on capital murder charges.

 "Moving on will be tough.
 Nothing will ever be the same for any of us.
 But we all have a choice to make," he said.